 Type of Funding

-The 2018 Energy Globe Awards is inviting individuals, institutions, organisations and companies with sustainable innovative projects and smart technologies providing solutions to environmental problems, to submit entries in the 5 International Award categories of: Earth, Fire, Water, Air, and Youth.
-The focus for 2018 is on projects focusing on the conservation of resources, the improvement of air and water quality, the efficient use of energy, the implementation of renewable energies as well as creating a heightened awareness for issues related to climate change.
+The 2019 Energy Globe Awards is inviting individuals, institutions, organisations and companies with sustainable innovative projects and smart technologies providing solutions to environmental problems, to submit entries in the 5 International Award categories of: Earth, Fire, Water, Air, and Youth.
+The focus for 2019 is on projects focusing on saving resources, improving air, soil, or water quality, increasing energy efficiency, using renewables, as well as making a contribution towards the fight against climate change.

 Eligible projects also include ideas involving ways to heighten awareness, such as in schools; or projects geared towards a better protection of the environment and creating a more sustainable and worthwhile future for generations to come.

 The best projects will be honored as part of a ceremony that will be broadcast worldwide as well as featured by the international media.
 International winners divide a prize pool of €10,000.
 In each country, the best project is awarded the National Energy Globe Award and presented at the global online platform of Energy Globe.

 Winning projects may be presented with winner’s certificates or even gift awards or cash prizes.

 Every individual, private or public institution, company or NGO can submit a project.
 Projects eligible for the 5 categories plus a special category 6 for Sustainable Plastics include:

 - Earth: Measures contributing to the conservational and sustainable treatment of the planet and its resources, such as projects on topics such as building materials, buildings, energy plants, and traffic routes.

 - Fire: Projects that involve energy production, the use of renewable fuels, energy distribution and transport, energy utilization, and energy optimization and thereby achieve optimized efficiency and sustainability.